zencart/documentation/content/user/admin/sideboxes.md

 Sideboxes display is controlled by [Admin > Tools > Layout Boxes Controller](/user/admin_pages/tools/layout_boxes_controller/).

-You can also turn sideboxes off on a per page basis by modifying the file `includes/templates/YOURTEMPLATE/common/tpl_main_page.php`.
+You can also turn sideboxes off on a per page basis by modifying your template.
+See [suppressing sidebox display](/user/sideboxes/suppressing_sidebox_display/) for details.